PascalBod/lm-esp32-eclipse/README.md

 ## ESP-IDF installation

 [Install ESP-IDF from Eclipse](https://github.com/espressif/idf-eclipse-plugin#installing-esp-idf).
-Choose `v4.4.3` for the version, and select the `DevTools` directory as download directory.
+Choose `v5.0.2` for the version, and select the `DevTools` directory as download directory.

 ## Tools installation

 A message box offers to download the tools.
 Click on the **Yes** button.
 In the **Install Tools** dialog box that appears, click on **Install Tools** button.
-Note: for me, the **Install Tools** dialog box was displayed behind the Eclipse window.
+Note: for me, the **Install Tools** dialog box was hidden by the Eclipse window.
+I had to bring it back to the foreground.

 At the end of the installation, the following messages are displayed:

 ```
 Copying OpenOCD Rules
-Copying File: /home/developer/.espressif/tools/openocd-esp32/v0.11.0-esp32-20220706/openocd-esp32/bin/../share/openocd/contrib/60-openocd.rules to destination: /etc/udev/rules.d/60-openocd.rules
+Copying File: /home/developer/.espressif/tools/openocd-esp32/v0.11.0-esp32-20221026/openocd-esp32/bin/../share/openocd/contrib/60-openocd.rules to destination: /etc/udev/rules.d/60-openocd.rules
 Unable to copy rules for OpenOCD to system directory, try running the eclipse with sudo command
 Configured CMake toolchain.
 You can check Preferences > C/C++ > CMake
 Install tools completed.